 What the inspectors say

-After 9 years of being rated Good - the minimum level targeted by the Dubai Schools Regulator, the KHDA - the move up to Very Good in the latest inspection round brings AFLEC closer to the accomplishment of the other well-established French school, the Lycée Français Georges Pompidou, at its the main campus at Dubai Academic City which is also rated Very Good by the Dubai regulator.
+After 9 years of being rated Good - the minimum level targeted by the Dubai Schools Regulator, the KHDA - the move up to Very Good in the 2017-18 inspection round brings AFLEC to the accomplishment of the other well-established French school, the Lycée Français Georges Pompidou, at its the main campus at Dubai Academic City which is also rated Very Good by the Dubai regulator.
 The Nursery section in Oud Metha is rated Outstanding - the highest available.

-Key strengths of the school as defined by the inspection team are:
+Key strengths of the school as defined by the inspection team were found to be:

 Inspectors noted that "Senior leaders are providing clear direction on the school's journey of continued improvement.
 They have an accurate picture of where improvement is needed."
 They are supported by Governors who are providing the school with a high level of professional expertise.

 Students' achievement across all areas of the core curriculum is a real strength of the school.
-In French, English, Mathematics and Science, all sections of the school are rated either Very Good or Outstanding in attainment and progress, with English rated Outstanding in all measures across the school.
-Islamic Education and Arabic as a first language are also rated Good in almost all aspects (the exception being Arabic attainment in the Lycée which is rated Acceptable due to adjustments in the curriculum).
+In French, English, Mathematics and Science, all sections of the school are rated either Very Good or Outstanding in attainment and progress, with French and English rated Outstanding in all measures across the school.
+Islamic Education and Arabic as a first language are also rated Good in almost all aspects.
 Arabic as an Additional Language does not rate quite as highly (and is taught only in Primaire and College), being deemed Acceptable for the most part.